Filter articles

 - Visual cues tied to assessment statuses: By including Red Amber Green (RAG) statuses to the next assessment date reporting, it's easier to identify what assessments are overdue.

-Alongside the partnership between the two organisations, Catalyst delivered changes on an iterative basis.
-We would present each feature in isolation rather than in a lump sum at the end to provide time to test the new features through UAT.
-Because they could test the new features, they identified additional UX improvements as there was time to consider how they would impact other new features.
+Changes were delivered on an iterative basis enabling them to test and try the new features through UAT.
+Through this process, HWR and the agency identified additional UX improvements as there was time to consider how they would impact other new features.
 The collaborative process enabled additional business needs to be identified early rather than down the track.

 We were well supported through UAT trials and testing - and the changes that arose from these.
 The details, fixes, and tweaks added value to the final result.